Biology Courses - Major Curriculum

 BIO 265: Behavior

 The biological study of behavior.
-Emphasis is given to the comparative study of genetics, morphology, physiology, ecology, and evolution of animal behavior.
-Laboratories are exercises or field trips to observe, describe, and interpret the actions of animals in their natural habitat; special emphasis is given to hypothesis development and design, and the collection, analysis, interpretation, and presentation of research results.
-Three class hours and three laboratory hours per week.
+Emphasis is given to the comparative study of genetics, morphology and physiology, ecology and evolution of animal behavior.
+Laboratories are exercises or field trips to observe, describe, and interpret the actions of animals in their natural habitat; special emphasis is given to hypothesis development and study design and the collection, analysis, interpretation, and presentation of research results.
+Three class hours plus three laboratory hours per week.
 Prerequisite: BIO 151.
 Meets general academic requirement W.

 BIO 268: Freshwater Ecology

 An examination of biotic and abiotic interactions occurring in the full range of freshwater systems, including streams, ponds, and lakes.
 Content includes interactions among living organisms, energy flow within and among living communities, survival strategies, water chemistry, adaptations of organisms for survival in water, and current human impacts on aquatic environments.
 Investigative methods in aquatic ecology will also be examined, especially through the laboratory component of the course.
 Three lectures and one laboratory meeting weekly.